andrewhessler/paint-by-algo/THOUGHTS.md

 Okay, so create a `Collidable` component; on new `CurrentTileEvent` check if inside `Collidable`.
 Emit `CollidedEvent` that specifies the angle from the origin the `Player` is to the `Collidable`.
 `PlayerMovement` consumes `CollidedEvent` and pushes the player back.

+I think I like the rebounding, seems pretty decent to me, I think this way will result in some weird fun bounce houses.

+Next will be world wrapping and I guess `End` tile resetting the game.